zulip/zulip-mobile/docs/howto/shared.md

 only thing in its Git repo, we use tags like `shared-0.0.3` instead of NPM's built-in behavior of `v0.0.3`.

+If it's your first time using `npm publish`, you'll need to `npm adduser` and enter your credentials first.
+Once you've done that once, you won't need to do it in the future.

 ### Initial setup